odavid/typeorm-transactional-cls-hooked/README.md

 - `runOnTransactionCommit(cb)` takes a callback to be executed after the current transaction was sucessfully committed
 - `runOnTransactionRollback(cb)` takes a callback to be executed after the current transaction rolls back.
 The callback gets the error that initiated the roolback as a parameter.
-- `runOnTransactionEnd(cb)` takes a callback to be executed at the end of the current transactional context.
+- `runOnTransactionComplete(cb)` takes a callback to be executed at the completion of the current transactional context.
 If there was an error, it gets passed as an argument.